jezzarax/jezzarax.github.io/cv.md

 ## Summary

-Data professional with more than 12 years of experience in data science, machine learning, data engineering and enterprise information system development in fast paced digital companies in Germany and Russia.
+A professional with 13 years of industry experience in Data- and AI-driven product development, hands-on expertise and understanding of underlying technology of Cloud&Big Data infrastructure, Python and Rust development stacks.
+I facilitate collaboration between various organizational units to remove silos, bring structural and technological improvements.
+I've hired, formed and led teams up to 9 members as well as drove team incubation and restructuring efforts to reflect structural business changes.

-Consistently succeeded in solving complex analytical, research and automation problems in a proactive and structured way, leading teams with up to 7 members.
+My experience and interests lie in financial technology as well, currently I pursue a certification in financial and investment analysis to strengthen my competencies in the topic.

-Highly committed and focused in solving business problems through the use of data modeling and machine learning techniques, managing the complete process from product requirements collection to productivising of the model, as well as the relationship with stakeholders with non-technical background and data science teams, using among others agile development methodologies.
+I’m looking for a challenge of developing and delivering data analytics and data-driven decision assistance solutions.

 ## Job history